Here are the four common ways to get from Bangkok to Nakhon Ratchasima or better known as Korat.

 That’s maybe the quickest way to get from Bangkok to Korat overland however you might also have a hard time with not much legroom during your journey if you get a bad seat.
 As for most destinations all over Thailand, the minivans for Korat leave from Victory Monument.
 To get there, take the BTS to the station of the same name and just walk down, the vans are leaving near the roundabout opposite the monument.
-One way tickets cost between 180 and 220 baht and the trip takes about 3 hours (slightly faster than the big busses).
+One way tickets cost between 180 and 220 Baht and the trip takes about 3 hours (slightly faster than the big busses).

 The good thing about taking the train is that there is no traffic jam involved in your trip.
 However it takes several stops along the way and can take up to six hours depending on the type of train you catch.
 The easiest way is just by asking the ticket vendor for the duration, delays for this distance are not very common.

 Trains from Bangkok to Korat leave from the Hua Lamphong main railway station that can be easily reached by MRT, take it to the last stop on the line (there is only one MRT line).
 If you get outside you are right in front of the railway station.